Eye health is something to maintain an eye on – haha, get it?

 Those of us working from home need to come up with strategies to give our eyes a break.
 It’s just as important as stretching or standing to combat back and neck problems from sitting for long periods of time.
 Here are some of the things that I use to help keep my eyes as refreshed as possible in the digital world of work.

-Strategies to combat eye fatigue:
+Strategies to combat eye fatigue and help keep good eye health

 - 20/20/20 rule